Skip to main content

 Without ticks, there is no possible way to make concentrated liquidity work.

-Tick is the boundaries between discrete areas in price space.
+Ticks are the boundaries between discrete areas in price space.
 It represents a 0.01%0.01\% difference in the price.

 To better illustrate what a tick is, we will show it with an example.
 Imagine, than you are creating liquidity position, and you have to choose price range.